aryan-gupta/ECGR2181/README.md

 # ECGR2181
-Code for my Logics class
+Code for my Logics class.
+I am hearing alot of people reviewing my code.
+Please adhere to the Liability and Honor Code below

 ## Liability and Honor Code ##
 I am NOT responsible for your grade or any Honor Code Violation.
 I only